 Emerging translators

-Translation House Looren organizes dialogue sessions at a number of Swiss universities, in which experienced translators talk about their work and careers.
+Translation House Looren organizes dialogue sessions at a number of Swiss universities, in which experienced translators working in various language combinations talk about their work and careers.
 These encounters can include a mini-workshop, where the participants work on their own short translations.
-We are always pleased to hear from teaching staff at literature faculties who would like to offer their students such a dialogue.
+We are always pleased to hear from teaching staff at literature faculties who would like to offer their students such a dialogue, for instance as part of a seminar.
 We ask interested students to make requests to their own faculties.

-With the universities of Basel and Zürich, we regularly organize practice-oriented workshops on literary translation, led by professional literary translators.
+With the university of Zürich, we regularly organize practice-oriented workshops on literary translation, led by professional literary translators.
 Advanced students from MA level gain insights over one or two days into translation careers, and learn concepts of translation theory and criticism.
 The workshops also pass on knowledge about the publishing world and the importance of translation in the literary industry.
-During the workshop, the participants work on a first literary translation and receive professional feedback.
-Some workshops are open to external participants.
-Contact us to ask about upcoming workshops.
+Before and during the workshop, the participants work on a first literary translation and receive professional feedback.
+Workshops are also open to external participants with initial translation experience.
+Contact Florence Widmer to ask about upcoming workshops.

 One-week mentorships for early-career translators

-Translation House Looren offers three mentorships a year for early-career translators.
-The requirements are a completed degree in an area related to languages, literature or translation, and initial translation experience.
-To apply for a mentorship, early-career translators must have worked intensively on a project and provide a thorough 10-to-15-page sample translation.
-During the mentorship, they spend a week at Translation House Looren with their mentors and receive support adapted to their needs.
-The focus is on intensive translation work, producing a presentation dossier, and practical tips for seeking a publisher.
+Translation House Looren offers three one-week mentorships a year for early-career translators, preferably with a completed degree in an area related to languages, literature or translation, and initial translation experience.
+During the mentorship, the mentor and mentee spend a week together at Translation House Looren.
+The focus is on intensive translation work on a project of the mentee’s choice, and producing a presentation dossier for seeking a publisher.

-One mentorship for translation from English into a Swiss national language is supported every year by the Max Geilinger Foundation.
+The Max Geilinger Foundation supports one mentorship for translation from English into a Swiss national language every year.
 The other mentorships are supported by Pro Helvetia and must have a connection to Switzerland: anyone translating a work of Swiss literature or who is a Swiss citizen or has lived in Switzerland for at least three years can apply.

 Please submit: